openstack-archive/fuel-plugin-murano-networking-sfc/README.md

         ---|-----------------------|---------|-----------------|--------------------
         1  | murano-networking-sfc | 1.0.0   | 4.0.0           | ubuntu (mitaka-9.0)

-Murano networking SFC plugin configuration
+Murano Networking SFC plugin configuration
 ----------------------------

 1. Create an environment with Murano support.
-2. Install and enable networking-sfc plugin, available: https://github.com/openstack/fuel-plugin-networking-sfc.
+2. Install and enable Networking SFC plugin, available: https://github.com/openstack/fuel-plugin-networking-sfc.
 For Fuel 9.0 use 1.0 branch.
 3. Enable the plugin on the Settings tab of the Fuel web UI.
 4. Deploy the environment.